GarethW1994/registrations_numbers_webapp/README.md

   ```
   npm install
   ```
-- This will install the node_modules such required and specified in the package.json file within the cloned repo.
+- This will install the node_modules such required and specified in the package.json file within the cloned repository.
 ##### MongoDB

 - Install <a href="https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-mongodb-on-ubuntu-16-04"> MongoDB</a> (Note that this is for ubuntu-16-04    distributions), after mongodb is set up and running the app will save all data in a database called reg_numbers.